Not a typical firm — 2025

 Chapter of NBER Book on “The Economics of Artificial Intelligence: An Agenda”

-The Race Between Man and Machine: Implications of Technology for Growth, Factor Shares and Unemployment — 2018
+The Race Between Man and Machine — 2018

-Automation reduces the labor share, but in the long run technology evolves to keep it balanced.
+Automation reduces the labor share, but in the long run new work emerges, maintaining balance.

 Joint with Daron Acemoglu